David Fair: Early life

-The Seventies
+Early activism

-Fair formally “came out" in 1976 at a meeting of a group of gay and bisexual married men held at the nascent Gay Community Center of Philadelphia.
+Fair came out publicly in 1976 at a meeting of a group of gay and bisexual married men at the recently opened Gay Community Center of Philadelphia.
 He soon became active in several local gay organizations, including Gays at Penn (GAP).
-In 1977, GAP led a successful effort to force the university to adopt a sexual orientation nondiscrimination policy.
+In 1977, GAP led a successful effort to force the university to adopt a sexual orientation non-discrimination policy.
 Fair, then an administrator at a local Episcopal Church based on campus, along with others, leveraged that activism to organize a group to form a progressive lesbian and gay rights organization, the Philadelphia Lesbian and Gay Task Force (PLGTF), which became the leading LGBT civil rights organization in the region until its dissolution in the mid-2000s.
 In 1978, Fair also led the effort to put on the first gay and lesbian cultural festival outside of New York and California, called the Philadelphia Gay Cultural Festival, which held over 20 events in 1978 and 1979 including films, theatrical performances, comedy performances, lectures and social events.
 In the summer of 1979, Fair helped form an LGBT Health Committee of the PLGTF, later organized as the nonprofit Lavender Health.
 The organization is now named the Mazzoni Center, in honor of physician Peter Mazzoni.

 Labor and AIDS Activism

 Along with fellow LGBT Democratic Party activist Scott Wilds and others, Fair formed a 1979 mayoral campaign committee to support pro-LGBT City Councilman Lucien Blackwell, but the campaign was unsuccessful.
-However, the effort drew the attention of the politically powerful local labor leader Henry Nicholas, president of the local affiliate of 1199: The National Health Care Workers Union, who hired Fair as his executive assistant in 1980.
+However, the effort drew the attention of the politically powerful local labor leader Henry Nicholas, president of the local affiliate of 1199: The National Health Care Workers' Union (1199C), who hired Fair as his executive assistant in 1980.
 In 1985, Fair was elected the Union's first openly-gay officer, Secretary-Treasurer, and as a Vice President of the Union's national organization.
-During his tenure at the Union from 1980 to 1988, Fair was the media spokesperson for the union and was involved in numerous strikes and protests, being arrested by Philadelphia police 13 times.
+During his tenure at the Union from 1980 to 1988, Fair was the media spokesperson for the union and was involved in numerous strikes and protests, and was arrested by Philadelphia police 13 times.

 While at 1199C, Fair also became a leading advocate against homelessness in Philadelphia.
 He was active in the Committee for Dignity and Fairness to the Homeless, Dignity Housing, and other ad hoc groups, and helped to form the Philadelphia/Delaware Valley Union of the Homeless and its chapters in New York and Baltimore.
 At its height, the National Union of the Homeless had over 15,000 members.

 The city's largest social services union at the time, 1199C also became a base for Fair to build bridges between the union's largely black membership and LGBT and AIDS activism.
 In 1980–82, he and Wilds formed Gay Campaign 80 and the Philadelphia Equal Rights Coalition, successful efforts to elect LGBT people to various neighborhood party posts in the city.
 The organizing efforts garnered the attention of the Philadelphia Inquirer, which published an article on the growing influence of LGBT political activism in the city featuring Wilds and Fair.